-How Do You Find The Best Cannabis for Pain?
+How Do You Find The Best Cannabis?

 The best cannabis for pain may not be found in a name or a strain.
 It could be a terpene ratio, CBD-rich, high THC or any combination of cannabinoids that effectively get your life back in order.